openvinotoolkit/geti-sdk/README.md

 Python environment before installing the package, and it's requirements.
 The SDK requires Python version 3.8, so make sure to use that version in your environment.

+> **NOTE**: If you have installed multiple versions of Python,
+> use `py -3.8 venv -m <env_name>` when creating your virtual environment to specify
+> a supported version (in this case 3.8).
+Once you activate the
+> virtual environment <venv_path>/Scripts/activate, make sure to upgrade pip
+> to the latest version `python -m pip install --upgrade pip wheel setuptools`.

 Once you have created a new environment, follow these steps to install the package:

 ### PyPI installation